Military Emergency Management Specialist Badge: Curriculum

 The MEMS Academy curricula are based on the idea of developing areas of common knowledge required at different levels of responsibility in emergency response and use accepted, validated courses available throughout the nation.
 The principle behind the several MEMS curricula is that individuals with Basic MEMS qualifications will have an operational understanding of the principles of emergency management, including mitigation, preparedness, emergency response, and recovery, and have knowledge, skills, and abilities needed to effectively work within a comprehensive emergency management operation.
 Those with Senior and Master level qualification will be able to lead and plan incident response efforts of increasing complexity.

 Requirements

-Certification in the MEMS program consists of three levels: basic, senior, and master, with traditional military-style badges awarded to students upon completion of each level.
-In addition to the badges, those students who participate in operational missions may be awarded a distinctive flash, which is worn behind the badge.
+Certification in the MEMS program consists of four levels: basic, senior, master, and liaison officer (LNO) all-hazards specialist, with traditional military-style skill badges awarded to students upon completion of each level.
+In addition to the badges, those students who participate in operational missions may be awarded a distinctive blue and gray flash, which is worn behind the badge.
 Participation in the MEMS program is free for current members of the SGAUS; however, nonmembers are required to pay a fee to defray program costs.
 Once awarded, the badge is permanent.